john2796/Node-Express-Lab/README.md

 ## Topics:

-- Node.js and Express.
+x Node.js and Express.
-- HTTP methods and status codes.
-- Reading Request data from body, URL parameters and query string parameters.
-- API design and development.
+x HTTP methods and status codes. x Reading Request data from body, URL parameters and query string parameters. x API design and development.

 ## Assignment

-Use Node.js and Express to build an API that performs _CRUD_ operations on `posts`.
+x Use Node.js and Express to build an API that performs _CRUD_ operations on `posts`.

 **This is a two day project.**

-- **Due Monday**: the server with the `GET` endpoints.
+x- **Due Monday**: the server with the `GET` endpoints.

 - **Due Tuesday**: the `POST`, `PUT` and `DELETE` endpoints.

 ### Download Project Files and Install Dependencies

-- **Fork** and **Clone** this repository.
-- **CD into the folder** where you cloned the repository.
-- Type `yarn` or `npm install` to download all dependencies listed inside `package.json`.
+x **Fork** and **Clone** this repository. x **CD into the folder** where you cloned the repository. x Type `yarn` or `npm install` to download all dependencies listed inside `package.json`.

 ### Database access

-Database access will be done using the `db.js` file included inside the `data` folder.
+x Database access will be done using the `db.js` file xincluded inside the `data` folder.
 This file publishes the following methods:

 - `find()`: calling find returns a promise that resolves to an array of all the `posts` contained in the database.
 - `findById()`: this method expects an `id` as it's only parameter and returns the post corresponding to the `id` provided or an empty array if no post with that `id` is found.